-In 1806, after the conquering of Berlin, Napoleon walked through the gate into Berlin and took with him the status above the gate, Quadriga
+In 1806, after the conquering of Berlin, Napoleon walked through the gate into Berlin and took with him the statue above the gate, the Quadriga,

 as a war prize.
-Napoleon transferred the statues to Paris.
+Napoleon transferred the statue to Paris.

 In 1914 the war celebrations were celebrated around this gate.

 In 1933 the Nazi’s walked through the gate in a march that symbolized the beginning of the darkest time in the history of Germany, what would lead to the destruction of the city and its division.